Unidata/cloudstream/README.md

 ### Docker configuration files

 Docker images are built using configuration files referred to as a `Dockerfile`.
-Examples of various types of Dockerfiles may be found in the `examples/` directory, and a robust Dockerfile template is also included in the project.
-An annotated Docker configuration template, `Dockerfile.template`, may be found as part of the CloudStream project.
+Examples of various types of Dockerfiles may be found in the `examples/` directory, and a robust, annotated Dockerfile template for Ubuntu/Debian systems is also included in the CloudStream project (`Dockerfile.template`).
 It is also directly viewable [here](https://github.com/Unidata/cloudstream/blob/master/Dockerfile.template).
 This template is designed to serve as a starting point for building your own Docker image.

 The Docker organization also provides documentation for building and configuring your own Dockerfile.
 This documentation may be found [at their website](https://docs.docker.com/engine/reference/builder/).

 ### Building your own Docker image

+In order to stream your GUI application through a web browser, you must build a Docker container *on top of* and existing `unidata/cloudstream` image.

+#### Ubuntu/Debian Dockerfile

+A new Docker application based on `unidata/cloudstream:latest` (Ubuntu) begins as

+    FROM unidata/cloudstream:latest
+    USER root
+    # Run in non-interactive mode
+    ENV DEBIAN_FRONTEND noninteractive
+    # Run any command here...
+    COPY start.sh ${HOME}/

+#### CentOS 7 Dockerfile

+A new Docker application based on `unidata/cloudstream:centos7` begins as

+    FROM unidata/cloudstream:centos7
+    ENV APPLICATION_VERSION 1.0.0
+    # Run any command here...
+    COPY start.sh ${HOME}/

+The file `start.sh` will be run by `bootstrap.sh` to execute your own application, and must be present in `${HOME}` (`/home/stream`).

 Once a custom Dockerfile has been configured, building your project is as simple as: